Osteopathic Manual Therapy

 He was dedicated to finding modalities that were non-medicinal and non-surgical yet instead focused on how to adjust the structures themselves to bring relief.
 He believed that the human body contained everything necessary to sustain life and by freeing restrictions in the musculoskeletal, nervous or circulatory system we help to balance the flow between them.

-Manual Osteopaths in Toronto use joint mobilization like chiropractors, use soft tissue work like massage therapists and prescribe therapeutic exercises like physiotherapists.
+Manual Osteopaths use joint mobilization like chiropractors, use soft tissue work like massage therapists and prescribe therapeutic exercises like physiotherapists.

 However, these are all used in combination!